 The wealth effect theory comes with a psychological component.
 A higher portfolio performance leads portfolio holders – consumers – to see themselves as wealthier individuals.
 This makes them likely to spend more and more money on non-essential or luxury items.

 So, what does the wealth effect look like in real life?
 A number of things typically happen when individuals or households see an increase in wealth, followed by the perception of increased disposable income.
 They include:

-- Greater confidence in the ability to spend and be more adventurous with their spending.
-It includes making riskier investments and potentially taking out risky loans that may pose a problem in the future when the market turns.
+- Greater confidence in their ability to spend and being more adventurous with their spending.
+This includes making riskier investments or taking out risky loans that may pose a problem when the market turns.

 - Consumer spending rates increase, which exerts a significant and important impact on the economy.

 The impact of the wealth effect on consumer spending is significant.
 Consumer spending, in the United States, is one of the largest and most important drivers of the nation’s economy.
 The wealth effect can create a potentially dangerous scenario for the entire economy, as follows:

 - Consumers caught up in the wealth effect begin spending more freely.

 - The higher spending gives rise to both increased production to meet consumer demand and rising inflation rates.

 - A market correction suddenly causes financial problems for overextended consumers, who are forced to quickly rein in their spending and/or liquidate investments.

 - The marketplace experiences an oversupply because of the increased production that is now no longer being met by high consumer demand.